Sarah Morgan Bryan Piatt: Themes and reception

 According to scholar Paula Bennett, “the bulk of Sarah Piatt’s poetry can be divided into five thematic categories: poems on the Civil War and its aftermath, North and South; poems of gender (romance and marriage); poems about motherhood and to/on children; poems inspired by the Piatt’s stay in Ireland (1882-1893) and travels on the continent; and poems on set cultural themes: religion, dead heroes, moral or political allegories, art and artists.”
 Bennett has suggested that Piatt's writing on motherhood and children was so prolific that she produced “what is probably the largest single body of poetry [on the topic] in the English language.”
 More recently, Piatt scholar Elizabeth Renker has identified her as a major poet of Reconstruction sociopolitics.

 During Sarah Piatt's lifetime, her work was mostly praised by critics.
 According to Emerson Venable's The Poets of Ohio (1909): “Mrs. Piatt is a woman of original and exceptional genius—a poet whose name shines in American literature.”
 Yet some found her poetry too subtle.
 In the 1889 Encyclopedia Britannica entry about the poet, J.M.
 Stoddart observed that “her poems are thoughtful and deep in sentiment, but sometimes obscure.”
-Literary scholar Karen L. Kilcup has tracked how critics typically praised “her womanliness while critiquing her obscurity and difficulty,” often remaining “oblivious to her depth.”
+However, literary scholar Karen L. Kilcup has tracked the tendency of critics to praise “her womanliness while critiquing her obscurity and difficulty,” often remaining “oblivious to her depth.”

 Despite the popularity Piatt enjoyed during her career, her work fell into obscurity after her death in 1919.
 The new aesthetics ushered in and prized by modernist poets devalued popular poets of prior generations, including many women poets.
 Scholars began to rediscover Piatt's work in the mid-1990s, and two selected editions of her poems appeared in 1999 and 2001.
 Over the past twenty years, a growing body of scholarship has brought her to wider public attention as a contender for entry in the literary canon.